Blackfire-IamaPineapple24/Cortana/README.md

 Cortana SVGs provided by Icons8:
 <a target="_blank" href="https://icons8.com/icon/63758/cortana">Cortana</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>

 This is **not Cortana**.
 This program is intended to resemble and behave like Cortana.
-It runs on ARLI AI's Google Gemma 3 model.
+It runs on Arli AI's Google Gemma 3 model.
 Microsoft owns the trademarks for the Cortana name and logo; I do not claim ownership of any of these assets.
 Microsoft was not involved in the creation or production of this program.
 I made this for myself, using ChatGPT, mostly.
 I do not claim to have written all of this code, but I did write some - edited CSS and instructions.